laravel/docs/upgrade.md

 ### Eloquent

+#### Create Method Signature

 Eloquent's `create` method can now be called without any parameters.
 If you are overriding the `create` method in your own models, set the default value of the `$attributes` parameter to an array:

 	public static function create(array $attributes = [])
 	{
 		// Your custom implementation
 	}

+#### Date Formatting

+Perviously, the storage format for Eloquent date fields could be modified by overriding the `getDateFormat` method on your model.
+This is still possible; however, for convenience you may simply specify a `$dateFormat` property on the model instead of overriding the method.

+The date format is also now applied when serializing a model to an `array` or JSON.
+This may change the format of your JSON serialized date fields whe migrating from Laravel 5.0 to 5.1.
+To set a specific date format for serialized models, you may override the `serializeDate(DateTime $date)` method on your model.
+This method allows you to have granular control over the formatting of serialized Eloquent date fields without changing their storage format.

 ### The Collection Class